ncoghlan/curiousefficiency/site/pages/about.rst

 --------------

-Curious Efficiency is the intermittently updated personal website of Nicholas Coghlan, CPython core developer, PSF Director, Red Hat toolsmith, cognitive science dabbler, and cynical idealist.
+Curious Efficiency is the intermittently updated personal website of Nicholas Coghlan, CPython core developer, PSF Fellow, software development toolsmith, cognitive science dabbler, and cynical idealist.

 The main portion of the site is generated via
 `Nikola <http://getnikola.com/>`__,